DoudouLinux DoudouLinux

 • provide novels and short stories

-• rewrite classical stories such as mythologies
+• rewrite/find classical stories such as mythologies

 • communication